 But you should also check out the library’s website to see how accessible it is, how easy it is to find various resources, and find out what’s available online after the actual library closes.

 Using Your University Library

 The library is the center of learning at your college.
-That means you should get a good feel for all of the resources available there, how to access them, and meet your librarians because your college library will be a big part of your studies while you pursue your degree.
+That means you should get a good feel for all of the resources available there, how to access them, and meet your librarians because your college library will be a big part of your studies while you pursue your degree and do your research.

 In fact, whether you’re earning an associate’s degree, bachelor’s degree, master’s degree, or online certificate, your library has access to databases, books, journals, and other resources to help you.